LanaGomes/timeSync/README.md

+# What is the use of this application?

+ - Track work and rest hours with the intention of balancing them

+# How is the user going to use the application?
+ - The user will input their working or rest hours, and the application will indicate how much rest or focus the user needs to achieve balance.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.